evancz/elm-effects/README.md

 It returns a `Maybe` because the request to the server may fail.
 That `Message` will get fed into our `update` function.
 So when we take the `NewImage` route we just update the current `image` if possible.
 If the request failed, we just stick with the current `model.image`.

-So now we are able to request and effect and handle the result all from our component, no need to know about context at all.
+So now we are able to request and effect and handle the result all from our component, no need to know about anything else in the system.

 ### Setting Up Effects

+One of the crucial aspects of this system is the `getRandomImage` function that actually describes how to get a random GIF.
+It is defined like this:

 ```elm
 getRandomImage : String -> C.Effect Message